Transplanting Established Perennial Flowers-or-How to Pack Up a Garden and Move

 Place in shade and water thoroughly

-Place the newly potted plants in a shady resting spot and water thoroughly.
+If you moved the plants into pots, place the newly potted plants in a shady resting spot and water thoroughly.
 Check for spots in the pots that need more soil and add it.
 Keep the plants cool, shaded, and well-watered until the leaves have perked up.

 If your potting mix has good nutrients you won’t need to fertilize for a few weeks.
 Let the plants ease into their new digs gently.
 Most will cringe, but keep them well-watered and they should perk up in a day or two.
 Sometimes more.